 Day Four: Choose Your Own Zion Adventure

 Today, two options for adventure await.
 On a bike, we’ll cycle Floor of the Valley Road, a virtually car-free artery that runs through the parks’ majestic cliffs.
 On foot, we’ll hike the Narrows—weather and water permitting.
 Wade through the Virgin River running through the canyon, where hanging gardens burst from ochre walls and rivulets of water trickle through moss-covered boulders.
 Continue to the narrowest part of the canyon known as Wall Street to see sheer cliff faces soaring straight above for hundreds of feet.
 If the Narrows are inaccessible, your guides can recommend the best hiking options for your day, and Zion shuttle service (or your bike) can provide transportation to any trailhead.
 This evening we meet at our favorite Springdale haunt and relive the day over dinner.

 Destinations: Zion National Park, Narrows, Floor of the Valley Road

 Accomplished: 18 miles / 29 km, elevation gain: 250 meters; 8 miles hiked

 Accommodations: Cable Mountain Lodge

 Day Five: Earn your Wings on Angels Landing

 On our final morning in Zion, wake early to catch the sunrise at Angels Landing.
-Pedal on a paved path leading to steep switchbacks, then follow a thin ridgeline to reach the top of Angels Landing and be among the first to arrive on top of Zion’s most memorable point.
-Your guides can also recommend a hike as an alternative for those who prefer to take it easy this morning.
-Enjoy a last brunch together before returning to St. George.
+Hike up a paved path of steep switchbacks, then follow a thin ridgeline to be among the first to arrive on top of Zion’s most memorable point.
+If you want to stick to the bicycle, revisit the Floor of the Valley ride or climb out of the valley via the Zion-Mount Carmel Tunnel, then enjoy our last brunch together before returning to St. George.